Exhausted. Physically worn out.

 It was no accident that His companions throughout His life on earth were outcasts, and drunks, and the poor.

 It was no accident that this Holy, perfect God-man was hung on a cursed, profane tree.

-His intent was to show us that what we define as profane is what He calls sacred.
-For all of His time here, He made clear as well, that what the religious folk of that day called sacred was actually profane.
+His intent was to show us that often what we define as profane is what He calls sacred.
+For all of His time here, He made clear as well, that much of what the religious folk of that day called sacred was actually profane.

 The Baby in the barn calls us to care about the sacred instead of focusing on the profane.

 He calls us to speak grace instead of declaring law.
-He calls us to give mercy instead of dispensing justice.
+He calls us to offer mercy instead of dispensing justice.

 He calls us to let the dirty Walmart bag sit atop the Lord’s Table.

-In some ways, the bag is more sacred anyway.
+In some ways, the bag is more sacred.
 It is if it allows a seeker to find once more the Baby who came to be Savior.